Importance Of Hobbies In Students Life-

 - The students will also understand the repercussion that will arise out of their decisions for success

-- Not only that hobbies can also be an additional source of income, for example if you like to spend your time keeping your garden well manicured and healthy, you can offer garden design services to other people and turn it into a full time job.
+- Not only hobbies can also be an additional source of income, for example, if you like to spend your time keeping your garden well-manicured and healthy, but you can also offer garden design services to other people and turn it into a full-time job.

-Thus for all round development of a child inculcating hobbies as as subject will be of more benefit to the students and the school as well.
+Thus for all-round development of a child inculcating hobbies as the subject will be of more benefit to the students and the school as well.
 The school will benefit due to the increased performance of the students.
-And the students will be stress free and will have an open mind towards everything new in life.
+And the students will be stress-free and will have an open mind towards everything new in life.

-So the big question arises now are grades the only definition for understanding an individuals maximum potential?
+So the big question arises how are grades the only definition for understanding an individual’s maximum potential?
 Let me put forward some examples for you that can not only break this notion but also destroy its very existence.

-Today, the world knows about Akshay Kumar as a national award winning actor and one of the most successful actors in bollywood actors broad mass appeal. but before he became a star, he was a kid who failed an exam in school and was terrified of showing his report card to his parents. in a heartfelt video that he shared on twitter the actor recently opened up about his own failures and how he used that as springboard to chase his dreams.
+Today, the world knows about Akshay Kumar as a national award-winning actor and one of the most successful actors in Bollywood actor’s broad mass appeal. but before he became a star, he was a kid who failed an exam in school and was terrified of showing his report card to his parents. in a heartfelt video that he shared on Twitter the actor recently opened up about his own failures and how he used that as a springboard to chase his dreams.

-The above cited examples is of world’s greatest personalities who prove to the world that marks are just a way of measurement of one’s capability to memorise and vomit it out on the paper.
-Formal education however is important but emphasis on that stage should also be on learning rather than memorising.
+The above-cited examples are of the world’s greatest personalities who prove to the world that marks are just a way of measurement of one’s capability to memorize and vomit it out on the paper.
+Formal education however is important but the emphasis on that stage should also be on learning rather than memorizing.

-Skills therefore top the list of education followed by practical learning because one thing is to be remembered that we are preparing students where they require practical knowledge not to be a competition to future robots in remembering fact.
+Skills, therefore, top the list of education followed by practical learning because one thing is to be remembered that we are preparing students where they require practical knowledge not to be a competition to future robots in remembering the fact.

 Instead of focusing on grades students strength should be assessed in the following skills: